Paternity Establishment in Texas

 • Marriage – If a couple is legally married and the husband is the biological father, paternity is automatically presumed, and will not need to be established.
 No further steps are required for married couples to establish legal paternity.

-• Acknowledgment of Paternity (AOP) – For unmarried parents, both the father and mother can sign an AOP form if they agree that he is the biological father.
+• Acknowledgment of Paternity (AOP Form) – For unmarried parents, both the father and mother can sign an AOP form if they agree that he is the biological father.
 This legal document establishes the father’s paternity without needing to go to court.

 • Court Order – If there is no agreement between the parents, or if additional legal steps are necessary, either parent can seek a court order to establish paternity.
 This can be done through the Office of the Attorney General’s Child Support Division, by filing a lawsuit, or by hiring a family law attorney such as Eric M. Willie.